 "I am demanding answers from the Department of Defense on how they are justifying these troop cuts in Georgia," Isakson said.
 "We cannot afford to reduce our military readiness at a time when the threats to our security here at home and throughout the world are growing at an alarming rate.
 Instead, we should be using our military to send a clear signal to the rest of the world that America has no intention of standing down in the fight against the threat of terrorism worldwide."

-Isakson said he had taken steps to block a Senate vote on the president's nomination of a new congressional liaison for the Defense Department "in light of the department's failure to give Congress a heads up before these cuts were made public."
+Isakson said he had taken steps to block a Senate vote on the president's nomination of a new congressional liaison for the Defense Department, "in light of the Ddepartment's failure to give Congress a heads up before these cuts were made public."

 Should Congress fail to reach a deal to avert sequestration budget cuts, end-strength reductions could get worse.
-Budget writers warn, as senior Army officials have in recent months, that end-strength under sequestration would fall to 420,000 by 2020 — a drawdown "detrimental to meeting the defense strategy."
+Budget materials writers warn, as senior Army officials have in recent months, that end-strength under sequestration would fall to 420,000 by 2020 — a drawdown, "detrimental to meeting the defense strategy."